YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 For example, let's return to reading source code.
 Flashcards won't assist programmers here (maybe in learning keyboard-shortcuts for code navigation).
 The path to getting better at such skill should be to tailor it to your own needs.
-One idea can be committing to reading 1000 lines-of-code of a GitHub project on a daily basis.
-That will surely make us somewhat better at reading code.
+One idea can be committing to reading 1000 lines-of-code of a GitHub project daily, That will surely make us somewhat better at reading code.
 <br/>
 <br/>
 But we can _TYONT_ better.
 Let's instead be more specific.
 Say that we want to improve code understanding of a specific domain that interests us.
 We could look for famous GitHub Open-Source projects in that domain.
-It's preferable that code is written using a programming-languages we know.
+It's preferable that code was written using programming-languages we know.
 Then we can pick one or two projects and start reading them.
 <br/>
 After managing to walk through 1-2 similar projects, the 3rd one will become easier to grasp.